 What is Metal Fabrication?

-Most metal fabrication uses sheet metal, which can be up to .25 inches thick.
-Fabricators convert this sheet metal into products or tools.
-We cut, stamp, fold, or shape metal to create the finished part.
+Most metal fabrication uses sheet metal, which can be up to 0.25 inches thick.
+Fabricators convert this sheet metal into products or tools that get stamped, folded, shaped or joined to create a finished component.

-Some examples of products made with metal fabrication include:
+Some examples of products made from fabricated metal include:

 - Hand tools

 - Equipment attachments

 - Car parts